Corticosteroid combination (On the skin)

 - Corticosteroid combination medicines have different ingredients, depending on the type and brand of medicine it is.
 The drugs or food you may need to avoid depend on the specific corticosteroid combination you are using.
 Make sure your doctor knows about all other medicines you are using.

-- Do not use cosmetics or other skin care products on the treated skin areas.
+- Do not put cosmetics or skin care products on the treated skin.
 Avoid using medicated, irritating, or drying soaps or cleansers on the area being treated.

 Warnings While Using This Medicine